-Now that you have an idea of what chronic pain is, what are doctors going to do about it?
+Now that we have an idea of what chronic pain is, what are doctors going to do about it?
 With an abundance of caution, very little, if anything, is done at first.
-Chronic pain sufferers may be told to take over-the-counter pain relievers and rest; exercise to the extent possible; use ice packs for up to 20 minutes.
+Chronic pain sufferers may be told to take over-the-counter pain relievers (NSAID) and rest; exercise to the extent possible; use ice packs for up to 20 minutes.
 “These things frequently heal on their own.”
-What are “these things?”
+But just what are “these things?”

 You close your lids and it feels like your eyeballs are rotating 180° backwards.
 A physician suggests increasing the dosage of a particular NSAID as a “safe” recourse.
 At these high dosages, they help with pain but are far from total relief.

 Pester physicians for the third time in as many months and some may take notice.
 A flurry of x-rays and MRIs that few doctors are capable of reading are ordered.
 You share the hope that radiologists can elucidate a diagnosis—a viable pain-reducing treatment, if not a cure.
 In the absence of such, sufferers can become pharmaceutical lab rats.
 The lethargy from muscle relaxers and sedatives that do not target specific ailments further decrease productivity.

 Chronic pain takes motivation, willpower and ambition captive.